NouraElHabbal/TissueSpecificTscKnockouts/Mouse Data/Muscle Tsc1 Knockout/HFD/Body Composition/body-weight-analysis.md

 Lean Mass ~ age * Gender * Knockout + (1 | animal.id) + (age - 1 | animal.id)

-Based on this formula the knockout caused a 1.265g increase in lean mass for males and a -0.786g increase for females (p=0.006 via a Chi-squared test).
+Based on this formula the knockout caused an increase for females (p=0.006 via a Chi-squared test).

 The full results are shown below: